-A Native to Western Australia this Pilelea or ‘Qualup Bell’ (see picture right) or pimelea physodes not only makes a fascinating garden plant but also an attractive cut flower.
+A native to Western Australia the ‘Qualup Bell’, (see picture right) or Pimelea physodes not only makes a fascinating garden plant but also an attractive cut flower.

 The Qualup Bell is a small upright shrub to approx 1m, they can be grown in a sandy loam and prefer a mild climate.

 Grafted plants seem to be hardier than those from seed.
 A good specimen of a grafted Qualup Bell could just be the best Australian Native plant in your garden.

 We believe that the grafted varieties of are an adaptable native plant.
 Originally from Western Australia the image (left) was taken in the Dandenong ranges east of Melbourne, a long way from the sand belts where they originated.

 This is a grafted plant we purchased from Vaughans Australian Native Plants many years ago.
 Its doing well in a large pot, but would do equally well in a well drained position in the garden.